Coding level: Beginner

 This solution uses the following services:

-- Gmail Service: Creates and sends an email of the stocks that have fallen below their purchase price.
+- Mail Service: Creates and sends an email with a list of videos that have new comments.

 Before you begin

 To use this sample, you need the following prerequisites:

 - A Google Account (Google Workspace accounts might require administrator approval)

 - A web browser with access to the internet